-Emergency was imposed by a family 'greedy of power': UP deputy CM | Politics
+Emergency was imposed by a family 'greedy of power': UP Deputy CM | Politics

-The emergency imposed by Congress 47 years ago was the biggest cowardly attack on the countrys democracy, Pathak said at the seminar.He went on to say that during the period the citizens were treated worse than they were during the British rule, and those who opposed it were severely tortured.
+The Emergency imposed by Congress 47 years ago was the biggest cowardly attack on the countrys democracy, Pathak said.He went on to say that during the period the citizens were treated worse than they were during the British rule, and those who opposed it were severely tortured.

 - Country: